Zion Oil and Gas Leadership

-John M. Brown – Founder and Executive Chairman of Zion’s Board of Directors
+John M. Brown – Founder and Executive Board Chairman

 John M. Brown, the company’s founder, has been Chairman of the Board of Directors since its organization in April 2000.
-He served as CEO until September 2004, and as President of Zion until October 2001.
-In January 2010, Mr. Brown was appointed Executive Chairman.
-In October 2012, Mr. Brown was appointed by the Board as the Interim Chief Executive Officer in addition to continuing as the Executive Chairman.
-On January 1, 2014, Mr. Brown was appointed as the Chief Executive Officer and continuing as the Executive Chairman.
-Effective June 15, 2015, Mr. Brown has stepped down from the role as CEO.
-Mr. Brown has extensive management, marketing and sales experience, serving as corporate director of purchasing at GTE Valeron, a subsidiary of GTE Corporation from 1966 to 1986, and as corporate director of procurement at Magnetek, Inc. during 1988-89.
-Until 2012, Mr. Brown has been also an officer and director of M&B Holding Inc. a provider of cement walls and floors for industrial buildings, office buildings and home developers.
+Mr. Brown has extensive management, marketing, and sales experience, serving as corporate director of purchasing at GTE Valeron, a subsidiary of GTE Corporation from 1966 to 1986, and as corporate director of procurement at Magnetek, Inc. during 1988-89.
+Until 2012, Mr. Brown has been also an officer and director of M&B Holding Inc. a provider of cement walls and floors for industrial buildings, office buildings, and home developers.

 Michael B. Croswell Jr., CPA, is currently serving as the Company’s Chief Financial Officer (CFO).
-He has served as Zion’s Corporate Controller since April 2011.
 In February 2013, Mr. Croswell was promoted to Vice President of Administration and in August 2016, he was promoted to CFO.
 Michael is a corporate accounting and management professional with a diverse range of industry experience.
 He has been a Certified Public Accountant since 1997 and earned his Bachelor of Business Administration degree in accounting from Stephen F. Austin State University in 1994 and earned a Master of Business Administration degree from the University of Dallas in 2013.

 Paul Oroian – Director

 Paul Oroian was appointed a director in November 2003.
 Since its founding in 1983, he has served as President and managing partner of Oroian, Guest & Little, P.C., a certified public accounting and consulting firm based in San Antonio, Texas.
 Mr. Oroian holds a Bachelor of Science – Business Administration from Bryant College.
 He has served as a board member of Technology Oversight Committee and the IRS Regional Liaison Committee of the Texas Society of Certified Public Accountants and was Vice President and a director of the San Antonio CPA Society between 1992-1998.
-He currently serves as treasurer, and is a director at the Youth Orchestra of San Antonio (YOSA).
+He recently served as Chairman of the Board of the Youth Orchestra of San Antonio (YOSA).